 If you wish to make payments to the Mexican government for present flights you must provide your flight history within the first 5 days of the month after the flight took place.
 The flight history must include:

-Once we receive your Flight History, we will make the calculation of fees owed and send you a quote which will include our processing fee.
-(Special discount for CST Members Applies)
+Once we receive your flight history, we will make the calculation of fees owed and send you a quote which will include our processing fee.
+(Special discount for our Online Services Subscribers)

 To fill out and submit your flight history, please click on the corresponding button below:

-Fly-Ins are a great way to fly a private airplane to Mexico, The Bahamas, Caribbean and/or Central America and to share the experience with fellow pilots in a fun filled and worry free environment where everything is taken care of for you.
-Following is a sample list that includes some of our Past Fly-Ins.
-It may serve as a source of information and inspiration for a Fly-in you would like to have us organize for your flying association, flying club or pilot friends.
+Guided Expeditions are a great way to fly a private airplane to Mexico, The Bahamas, Caribbean and/or Central America and to share the experience with fellow pilots in a fun filled and worry free environment where everything is taken care of for you.
+Following is a sample list that includes some of our Past Guided Expeditions.
+It may serve as a source of information and inspiration for a Guided Expedition you would like to have us organize for your flying association, flying club or pilot friends.
 If you want to read more about any of the trips click on the link to download the PDF File where you will find the corresponding trip details.

-With our Guided Fly-In Service we will take care of the logistics, flight planning, pilot briefings, document handling and processing, transportation, lodging and tour arrangements at the chosen destinations.
+With our Guided Expeditions Service we will take care of the logistics, flight planning, pilot briefings, document handling and processing, transportation, lodging and tour arrangements at the chosen destinations.

 Experience international flying like never before!

-To view examples of some Fly-Ins we have organized in the past click here
+To view examples of Guided Expeditions we have organized in the past, click on the following button: